Tag → 7 platforms → 7 channels → all signed.

 One signed tag.
-Five platform binaries.
-Five package channels.
-All in <10 minutes of CI wallclock.
+Seven platform binaries (incl. iOS xcframework + Android jniLibs tarball, #1068).
+Seven package channels.
+All in <15 minutes of CI wallclock.
 Procurement-ready operational maturity from day 1.

 Stats